NJIT-CS490-SP21/project1-cyp5/README.md

 ## Technical Problems
 What are at least 3 technical issues you encountered with your project?
 How did you fix them?
-* In the beginning of starting the project, I also was having authentication issue from spotify.
+* In the beginning of starting the project, I was having authentication issue from spotify.
 I was not able to fetch any information the the spotify api because of that.
 To solve this problem
 I carefully followed the [Crendentials Flow guide](https://developer.spotify.com/documentation/general/guides/authorization-guide/#client-credentials-flow) and found out that I was using the wrong api token link for `POST`.
-Instead of [](https://accounts.spotify.com/api/token) I was using [](https://accounts.spotify.com/authorize?) which was giving me problems.
+Instead of `https://accounts.spotify.com/api/token` I was using `https://accounts.spotify.com/authorize?` which was giving me problems.
 * While working on the project and executing it, my `app.py` which is my flask file, was having trouble running as it was displaying an error stating: "No such file or directory".
-To fix this problem I googled this error and found stack overflow page which recommended me to change the name of my python file which fixed that error.
+To fix this problem I googled this error and found a stack overflow page which recommended me to change the name of my python file which fixed that error.
 * Most errors while working on this project I faced were when I was reading and understing the `json()` file generated from the spotify API.
 Since it was my first time working with API's, I had to uderstand the format and structure of the `json()` file.
-To gather the information from the file well, I google json formatter and used [JSON formatter and Validator](https://jsonformatter.curiousconcept.com/) tool which helped me read the json file clearly.
+To gather and understand the information from the file well, I googled json formatter and used [JSON formatter and Validator](https://jsonformatter.curiousconcept.com/) tool which helped me read the json file clearly.